gamernayr/PlantView/README.md

 **Requirements:**
 - A computer that can run Processing3
 - A compatible Android device to side-load the app
+- Arduino board
-- Arduino Uno (or any other Arduino board that uses bluetooth)
+- Bluetooth module (or any other Arduino board that uses bluetooth)
+  - I used an HC-05

 **Bugs/Needs Improvement:**
 - App *could* look better